Trail Location2525 Castle Dr Garland, TX 75040 Google Map

 • VEHICLES RESTRICTED TO DESIGNATED PARKING LOTS & PARK ROADS

-• POSSESSION OF ALCOHOLIC BEVERAGES IN OPEN CONTAINER IS PROHIBITED IN CITY PARKS
+• POSSESSION OF AN ALCOHOLIC BEVERAGE IN OPEN CONTAINER IS PROHIBITED

 • Gazebo and 2 Picnic areas with 1 Charcoal Grill

 • 1 Potable Water Faucet Bib (at east end of parking lot)

 - DERO Fixit Bike Stand (at west end of parking lot)

 • Gas/Food within 0.5 mile

 The RCP trail maps [GPS track overlaid on aerial photo and NTS sketch] can be found at the following link: https://dorba.clubexpress.com/content.aspx?page_id=2155&club_id=600794&item_id=753633